-When the outcome of a contract can be reliably estimated, contract revenue and costs are recognized as revenue and costs in the income statement under the percentage-ofcompletion method.
+When the outcome of a contract can be reliably estimated, contract revenue and costs are recognized as revenue and costs in the income statement under the percentage-of-completion method.
 The stage of completion is measured by reference to the contract costs incurred up to the balance sheet date as a percentage of total estimated costs for each contract.
 When the outcome of a construction contract cannot be reliably estimated, contract revenue is recognized as revenue in the income statement only to the extent of contract costs incurred that are likely to be recoverable.
 Contract costs are recognized as expenses in the period in which they were incurred.
-When the outcome of a contract can be estimated costs chargeable to the year that are not directly attributable to cost of goods and services sold.
-In the case of VEI B.V., these costs are related to support departments and cannot be attributed to the cost of (project) operations.
-The general and administrative expenses also consist the costs of own employees of VEI B.V.
+When the outcome of a contract can be estimated reliably, revenue is recognized using the percentage- of completion method by reference to the services provided up to the balance sheet date.